xames3/smart/docs/source/miscellany/guiding-stars.rst

 to break through my self-doubts.
 Your guidance on public speaking and community engagement helped me build this platform and the confidence I have today.

-.. _shilpa-musale:
+.. _cast-shilpa-musale:

 Shilpa Musale
 ===============================================================================

 My beacon of survival and wisdom in the United States!
-As of writing this article, `Shilpa <https://www.researchgate.net/profile/Shilpa-Musale>`_ and I have known each other for a little over a year now.
+As of writing this article, `Shilpa`_ and I have known each other for a little over a year now.
 But honestly, it doesn't feel like that.
 We met during my first year of school in the US, where I really felt overwhelmed, lost, and sometimes even isolated.
 But you made me feel safe and welcomed.

 Shilpa, you've definitely evolved from a confidante to a mentor-like figure in my life.
 I still remember you sharing your stories, recounting your